-- Close the Top Jaw, stop and isolate the Shear from the electrical supply. - Remove the Top Blade, Item 35. - At this point, examine the Top Jaw, or Top Blade Seat Plate, where the Blade sits, it should be flat and burr free, file off any burrs.
-It is important that the Blade sits against the Jaw, or Blade Seat, without any gaps.
-Rectify if this is not the case. - Remove any burrs from the Top Blade, choose a new cutting edge and refit the Top Blade with the M16 Screws, Items 33.
+- Close the Top Jaw, stop and isolate the Shear from the electrical supply. - Remove the Top Blade. - At this point, examine the Top Jaw where the Blade sits, it should be flat and burr free, file off any burrs or change if damaged.
+It is important that the Blade sits against the Jaw without any gaps.
+Rectify if this is not the case. - Remove any burrs from the Top Blade, choose a new cutting edge and refit the Top Blade with the M16 Screws, Items 9.
 Ensure that the Top Blade Screws are tight.